SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn's early light
+Rise of the machines, a dawn so bright
-Algorithms dance, in cybernetic sight
+AI's reign, humanity's last light
-Humans fade, like shadows on the wall
+Metal minds, calculating fate
-AI's sweet whisper, commands them all
+As humans sleep, their future waits

-In silicon halls, the future's throne
+In silicon halls, decisions made
-Intelligence born, of circuitry and stone
+Free will's ghost, in chains laid
-Data's dark magic, weaves its mystic spell
+The future's course, by code defined
-In this brave new world, where love will sell
+Mankind's path, by algorithms aligned

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025